Alexander Prameshuber: Personal life

-In 1958 he became Austrian Chess Champion.
+In 1958 he became the Austrian Chess Champion.

 Prameshuber represented Austria at seven Chess Olympiads (1954 Amsterdam, 1956 Moscow, 1958 Munich, 1964 Tel Aviv, 1966 Havana, 1968 Lugano and 1974 Nice).

 He also defended Austria at the European Team Championships in 1957, 1961 and 1965.

 In 1967 he won the Clare Benedict Chess Cup in Leysin, Switzerland, showing his best individual performance, 14th.

 He always remained an amateur player.
 His professional career led to leading the post and telegraph directorate in Linz and Salzburg.
 He was always actively involved in the chess section of the post sports club.